 The C-Media CM108 and CM119 chips are very popular for USB to Audio adapters.
 They have GPIO pins that we can use for the PTT signal.
 This is a very tidy solution because everything goes through a single USB cable.
 Dire Wolf version 1.5 adds support which makes these very easy to use.

-At this time, I'm only aware of two commercial products using this technique:
+At this time, I'm aware of four commercial products using this technique: